Report No. 26, 58th Parliament - Electoral Laws (Restoring Electoral Fairness) Amendment Bill 2025

 Committee’s report

 The committee tabled its Report No. 26, 58th Parliament – Electoral Laws (Restoring Electoral Fairness) Amendment Bill 2025 on 6 February 2026.
-The Bill will be debated in the Legislative Assembly in due course.
+The Bill was passed without amendment by the Queensland Parliament on Tuesday, 10 February 2026.

 View: Report